SiaFoundation/siad/doc/Default Path.md

 #### `defaultPath` is empty

-If `disableDefaultPath` is `false` and the skyfile contains an `index.html` file at its root directory then we return the content of that `index.html` and its metadata, i.e. we don't return the full metadata of the skyfile.
+If `disableDefaultPath` is `false` and the skyfile contains an `index.html` file in its root directory then we return the content of that `index.html`.

-Otherwise, we return the entire metadata and the entire content of the skyfile is returned as a zip.
+Otherwise, the entire content of the skyfile is returned as a zip.